LutherTS/jscomments/README.md

 composedVariablesExclusives:
 ```

 In due time, you may end up creating Comment Variables that are exclusively meant to be used to create other Comment Variables – the latter classified as composed variables.
 Passing an array to this config option, comprised of the keys of these original comment variables (for example, if a Comment Variable placeholder is `$COMMENT#COMMENT` its related key is `COMMENT`), prevents these original comment variables from being affected by the `compress` and `resolve` commands.
+(The list may now include composed variables.)

 **`comment-variables` v2 introduces the concept of variations:**